HSF/hsf.github.io/organization/_posts/2021/2021-03-18-coordination.md

 The GSoC mentors are quite busy at the moment with candidate evaluation and there are few exchanges on the mentors list.

-For GSoD so far we have **no applications**. *Do no projects need documentation help?* If no proposals we won't apply.
+For GSoD so far we have **no applications**. *Do no projects need documentation help?* If there are no proposals we won't apply.
 Deadline is 25 March.

 - Will send another reminder
-- Can we consider also facility areas that need documentation?
+- Can we also consider facility areas that need documentation?
     - Yes

 ### November Workshop Survey and Outcomes